PiotrPeca/Machine_Learning_Projects/lab07-Unsupervised_Learning_with_Kmeans_and_DBSCAN/README.md

 To find a suitable value for the `eps` parameter in DBSCAN, Euclidean distances were calculated between the first 300 samples and all samples in the dataset.
 Distances equal to zero (self-distance) were ignored.
 The 10 smallest distances were sorted and saved to `dist.pkl`.

 From the 3 smallest values, the average `s` was computed.
 Then, a range of `eps` values was generated: from `s` to `s + 10% * s` in steps of `4% * s`.
-For each value, DBSCAN clustering was applied and the number of unique labels (excluding `-1`, which marks outliers) was recorded and saved to `dbscan_len.pkl`.
+For each value, DBSCAN clustering was applied and the number of unique labels (including `-1`, which marks outliers) was recorded and saved to `dbscan_len.pkl`.

 ### 📊 Comment on DBSCAN Results

 The number of detected clusters varied significantly depending on the `eps` value.
-For instance, the number of clusters for consecutive `eps` values was: **3, 6, and 21**, respectively.
+For instance, the number of clusters for consecutive `eps` values was: **4, 7, and 22**, respectively.

 This is expected behavior for DBSCAN, which infers the number of clusters based on the density of points rather than assuming a fixed count.
 Lower `eps` values detect tight clusters and may classify more points as outliers, while higher `eps` values merge more points into broader clusters.